 The boat is 57’ long but only 7’ wide.
 She is a fine home for an adventure, with all the necessities including a nice little gas stove.
 We can be comfortable and eat well.
 This is what we expected – narrowboat life is a little like sailing and a little like camping.

 The boat hire companies normally rent the boats for a week or so.
 Everybody adjusts easily to our plan.
 They will meet us every two weeks to deliver fresh linen and for any maintenance needs.
 Instruction is pretty quick.
 Good detail about the boat, brief on boat handling – then off you go.
-(Thank God for YouTube, we were pretty well prepared.)
+(Thank God for YouTube, we were at least, prepared.)

 The Trip Begins on the Thames

 The river here is twisty but slow-moving, equal to our skills.
 Our first lock was at Eynsham.
 People have lived in this town since the Bronze Age, today it is a pleasant home to about 4,000 people.